Howden Group Holdings Limited and Howden Group Services Limited UK Privacy Notice

 We may share data with third parties to help manage our business and improve how we deliver services.
 These third parties may, from time to time, need to have access to your personal data.
 These third parties may include:

-- Service Providers, who help manage our IT and back office systems;
+- Service Providers, who help manage our IT and back office systems and Shareholder processes including offshore support services;

-- our regulators, which may include the FCA and ICO, as well as other regulators and law enforcement agencies in the EU and around the world;
+- Our regulators, which may include the FCA and ICO, as well as other regulators and law enforcement agencies around the world;

 - Solicitors and other professional services firms (including our auditors), who may also be legal representatives for you, us or a third party.